| Notes Son of Rev Robert Pitcairn of that Ilk

 he behaved as a father, and also he managed (with others) many

+public trusts.
 Mr Pitcairn was very much respected and

 loved by all his friends of whom he had a great number, only one

 of his wards seems not have merited his kindness.
+Mr Pitcairn had a most loving nature, and

 was a devoted husband to a wife ailing for years, a true and